Aaevelion/aaevelion.github.io/hobbies.md

 I dabble a bit in front end.
 That is how I got this site up :).
 I am pretty new though, and currently with the help of my friend Rishi @ IISER I am making sites for clubs.

 ## Reading
-I used to be a voracious reader once, but had to kind of give up on that because of my high school curriculum.I am picking that again.
+I used to be a voracious reader once, but had to kind of give up on that because of my high school curriculum.I am picking that up again.
 I have read a lot of books, and I am currently trying to read more non-fiction.
 I am also trying to read more books by Indian authors.

 ## Anime
 Yeah I like watching anime.
 Don't judge me.
 And also, don't ask me my top 5, 10, or anything.
 I don't maintain a MAL.
-And KnY story is mid, change my mind.
+And everything in this world is a Gintama reference.